quantum-kittens/lofi-quantum/Assets/Music/Music_licenses.md

 ## Genre: Calm

-- Momentum by Borrtex (Free for non-commercial use) Votes: R-y
+- Momentum by Borrtex (Free for non-commercial use)
-- Yoga Music 05 by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree) Votes: R-y
+- Yoga Music 05 by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Forest Walk by Eugenio Mininni (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Nature Meditation by Arulo (Free to use under Mixkit license https://mixkit.co/license/#musicFree)
 - Staring at the Night Sky by Alejandro Magaña (A. M.) (Free to use under Mixkit license https://mixkit.co/license/#musicFree)